 Hambantota is also a great base for exploring some of Sri Lanka’s best National Parks.
-Both Yala and Bundala National Park are within easy reach.
-Yala is without doubt the best place in Sri Lanka to spot leopard and with 10% of the world’s elephant population being on the island there should be quite a few of those to look out for too.
-Bundula National Park is a bird watchers paradise as well as being home to deer, monkeys and the ever elusive pangolin.
+Both Yala and Bundala national parks are within easy reach.
+Yala is without doubt the best place in Sri Lanka to spot leopards and with 10% of the world’s elephant population being on the island there should be quite a few of those to look out for too.
+Bundala National Park is a bird watchers' paradise and is home to deer, monkeys and the ever elusive pangolin.

 Hambantota Tailor made suggestions

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Hambantota.